lmweber/cytometry-clustering-comparison/evaluate_results/readme.txt

-run script "evaluate_all.R" to load and evaluate results from all methods
+run script "evaluate_all_methods.R" to load and evaluate results from all methods